timgws/OSeXy/README.md

 5. Download and install [MAMP](https://www.mamp.info)
 6. Download IE8, IE9 and IE10 VMs from [modern.ie](https://www.modern.ie/en-us/virtualization-tools#downloads)

+## Warning

+This script is designed to be run on a new, fresh, cleanly installed Mac.

+Not doing so may have unintended consiquences.

+This script will clear your Dock, and may change a handful of settings.

 ## How to use

+    ## Download OSeXy from Git/GitHub
+    git clone git@github.com:timgws/OSeXy.git || \
+        curl -o osexy.zip https://codeload.github.com/timgws/OSeXy/zip/master
+    cd OSeXy*

+    ## Run Installer
     sh install.sh

 ## Disclaimer